utah-cs4470-sp25/class/hw3/README.md

 ## Output Format

-Your parser must produce output in the following "S-expression" format.
+Your parser must produce output in the following S-expression format.
 Every AST node should print as:

 - An open parenthesis